It’s not often that I am in the presence of a finely tailored garment.

 It is timeless in style.
 A real classic.

-What you see on the outside is great, but the inside is what took my breath away!
+What you see on the outside is beautiful, but the inside is what took my breath away!

 Just look at the attention to detail.